oddlama/agenix-rekey/README.md

 # agenix-rekey

-This is an extension for [agenix](https://github.com/ryantm/agenix) which allows you to ged rid of maintaining a `secrets.nix` file by re-encrypting secrets where needed.
+This is an extension for [agenix](https://github.com/ryantm/agenix) which allows you to get rid of maintaining a `secrets.nix` file by re-encrypting secrets where needed.
 It also allows you to define versatile generators for secrets, so they can be bootstrapped automatically.
 This extension is a flakes-only project